sbslee/pypgx/README.rst

 =================

-When working with genomic data, it's not uncommon to encounter a situation where you are handling GRCh37 data on one project but GRCh38 on another.
+When working with genomic data, it's not uncommon to encounter a situation where you are handling GRCh37 data in one project but GRCh38 in another.
 You may be tempted to use tools like ``LiftOver`` to convert GRCh37 to GRCh38, or vice versa, but deep down you know it's going to be a mess (and please don't do this).
 The good news is, PyPGx supports both of the builds!

 In many of the PyPGx actions, you can simply indicate which human genome build to use.
-For example, you can use ``assembly`` for the API and ``--assembly`` for the CLI.
-Note that GRCh37 will always be the default.
+For example, you can use ``assembly`` for the API and ``--assembly`` for the CLI. **Note that GRCh37 will always be the default.**

 However, there is one important caveat to consider if your sequencing data is GRCh38.
-That is, the sequence reads must be aligned only to the main contigs (i.e. ``chr1``, ``chr2``, ..., ``chrX``, ``chrY``), and not to the alternative (ALT) contigs such as ``chr1_KI270762v1_alt``.
+That is, sequence reads must be aligned only to the main contigs (i.e. ``chr1``, ``chr2``, ..., ``chrX``, ``chrY``), and not to the alternative (ALT) contigs such as ``chr1_KI270762v1_alt``.
 This is because the presence of ALT contigs will reduce the sensitivity of variant calling